andrewcchen/dotfiles/README.md

 ## Andrew's dotfiles

-My config files, need I say more?
+My config files

-Well ok, here are a few thing that are maybe of some interest to you:
+Here are a few thing that are maybe of some interest to you:

 - A keymap to have SpaceFN function on my laptop keyboard.
 See `xkb/` and `udev/hwdb.d/`
 - xmonad and xmobar configurations